compose-spec/compose-spec/05-services.md

 Fine-tune bandwidth allocation by device.
 Each item in the list must have two keys:

-- `path`: defining the symbolic path to the affected device.
+- `path`: Defines the symbolic path to the affected device.
-- `weight`: an integer value between 10 and 1000.
+- `weight`: An integer value between 10 and 1000.

 ### cpu_count